Data-driven Acceleration of MPC with Guarantees: Conclusions Future work

 \section{Conclusions \& Future work}

-We proposed a nonparametric, data-driven scheme to accelerate MPC by reusing offline-computed trajectories: online control queries pick stored controls by trading off recorded cost-to-go and state proximity.
-Under mild Lipschitz and coverage assumptions the policy enjoys recursive feasibility and has explicit performance bounds; with sufficient dataset coverage the relative suboptimality can be driven arbitrarily small.
+We proposed a nonparametric, data-driven scheme to accelerate MPC by reusing offline-computed trajectories.
+Our policy picks stored controls by trading off cost-to-go and state proximity.
+Under mild Lipschitz and coverage assumptions, the controller enjoys recursive feasibility and has explicit performance bounds; with sufficient dataset coverage the relative suboptimality can be made arbitrarily small, establishing an explicit trade-off between desired performance and memory requirements.
 Inference is extremely fast and we achieve a few orders of magnitude of speed-up with respect to standard MPC.
 Future work includes testing and scalable implementations for high-dimensional systems and embedded control applications.

-\acks{A.C. is grateful to Pedro Izquierdo for insightful discussions and suggestions during the first stages of this manuscript.}
+\acks{A.C. is grateful to Pedro Izquierdo Lehmann for insightful discussions and suggestions during the first stages of this manuscript.
+This work was supported by the NSF Global Centers program under Grant No.~2330450 and by the DOE Office of Science (ASCR) under Award No.~826565.}

+In what follows we provide some useful inequalities that will aid the proofs of some results in the paper.
+First, by the Lipschitz assumption on $f(\bx,\bu)$ and the fact that the origin is an equilibrium point, the following holds.: